bakie/homelab-playbooks/docs/prometheus.md

 ## Role defaults
 Available defaults are listed below, along with default value (see `defaults/main.yml`)
 ```yaml
 prometheus_user: "prometheus"
 prometheus_group: "prometheus"
 ```
 Sets the user and group for all prometheus files and directories.
+Also sets the user and group that the prometheus_alertmanager process is executed as.

 ```yaml
 prometheus_base_path: "/opt/prometheus"